experiment-games/experiment-source/docs/general/goals-and-roadmap.md

     This way we can document the API as we go, reducing the slog of documenting everything at once.
     Additionally this recurring task adds some more variation to our development process.

+- [x] **TF2 SDK Merged:**

+    The TF2 SDK has been merged into Experiment to provide support for:
+    - NextBot AI
+    - VScript
+    - 64-bit binaries
+    - WebM video playback
+    - Vulkan renderer
+    - Radial Fog
+    - Swaying Trees

+    *See [the ValveSoftware Developer Wiki](https://developer.valvesoftware.com/wiki/Team_Fortress_2_engine_branch) for more features and information*

+- [ ] Ability to spawn what Garry's Mod calls "effects" (prop_static models) in the world.

 - [ ] *TODO: More tasks*

 ### **`v0.2`**: ???